cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

   return input_shares
 ~~~
-{: #hits-mes2inp title="The input-distribution algorithm for hits."}
+{: #poplar1-mes2inp title="The input-distribution algorithm for poplar1."}

 > TODO It would be more efficient to represent the correlation shares using PRG
 > seeds as suggested in [BBCGGI21].